spinnaker-plugins/aws-lambda-deployment-plugin-spinnaker/README.md

 3. Checkout `master` branch for `spinnaker/clouddriver`
 4. Install the plugin

+## Major changes
+11/02/2022 - Release 1.1.0 - removes older versions of the runtime engine from the UI.
+This means editing older pipelines will no longer let you use the unsupported lambda runtimes.
+Please see https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html for questions/information.

 ### Requirements
 1. This plugin requires Java 11
 2. AWS Lambda functions must be enabled in your spinnaker environment and for all required AWS accounts.
 Find more information [here](https://aws.amazon.com/blogs/opensource/how-to-integrate-aws-lambda-with-spinnaker/) or within [samples](samples/README.md).